ErikDz/semester_4/CSE207/final/apuntes.md

   - (an IP) Identified next router - Not the destination, but someone closer to the destination than I
   - Interface (`eth0`) - If the dest/next-hop exists, it's attatched to the same link as this interface

+##### TTL
+- **TTL:** Time to live
+  - Decremented by 1 at each hop
+  - When TTL=0, packet is discarded
+  - Prevents packets from looping forever
+  - Prevents packets from being delivered a long time after they were sent (and the network topology might have changed)
+> When two interfaces communicate across a single link, the TTL (IPv4) or the hop-limit (IPv6) is not decremented.

 ##### Longest Prefix Matching

 1. Write the destination of IP in binary